-It’s okay to include a some content about what your company does.
-But your company’s product or service should not be the primary focus of blog content.
+It’s okay to include some content about what your company does.
+However, your company’s product or service should not be the primary focus of blog content.
 The key is to overcome the natural tendency to self-promote.

 In fact, not all your content needs to be directly connected to your business offering.
-You can write content that’s of interest to your audience and then subtly inject your value proposition within the content.
+You can write content that interests your audience and then subtly inject your value proposition within the content.

 Blogging about downward trending topics

-It makes a lot more sense to write about a topic that is gaining in popularity than one that’s waning.
+It makes much more sense to write about a topic gaining in popularity than one waning.

 Writing a quality blog post optimized for cloud computing in 2008 could have secured a high ranking and seen ongoing visitor growth.
 Writing the same post in early 2011 would not have been as effective.